 Step-by-Step Instructions

-Once we strain, we top this fall cocktail with club soda for a bubbly kick, gently stir and sip away.
+Step 6: For our final step, we top our drink with chilled club soda for a bubbly kick, gently stir and sip away (photo 6).

 Considering the short growing season of figs, you can't always find them fresh.
 But don't worry.
 That doesn't mean you can only make this cocktail when you have fresh figs on hand.

-For those times, we can instead add a cup of dried figs to the simple syrup with the sage.
+For those times, we can instead add a cup of dried figs with the sage, water and sugar to make a homemade fig syrup.
 Dried figs give a richer, more concentrated flavor.
-The color won't be the same as pictured, and the flavor will be a bit different, but it's a delicious option when you can't get fresh figs.
+The color won't be the same as pictured, and the flavor will be a bit different, but it's a delicious alternative when you can't get ripe figs.

 Perfect Pairing